Baltic Germans: 1941–1944

 A very small minority of Baltic Germans refused again to be resettled and remained in the Baltics past March 1941.
 Some fell victim to the Soviet deportations to Siberian gulags beginning in early June 1941.
 The names and data of those deported from Estonia from 1941 to 1953 have been published in books.
 Details are kept at the Museum of Occupations in Estonia.

-After the Nazi attack on the Soviet Union and the conquering of Latvia and Estonia, a small number of Baltic Germans were allowed to return in order to serve as translators, but requests of many resettled Germans to be allowed to return to their homelands were denied by Himmler's SS.
+After the Nazi attack on the Soviet Union and the conquest of Latvia and Estonia, a small number of Baltic Germans were allowed to return in order to serve as translators, but requests of many resettled Germans to be allowed to return to their homelands were denied by Himmler's SS.
 Many German Baltic men were mobilized in the occupied Warthegau and served in the German army.

 The resettled Germans fled west with the retreating German army in 1944.
 No precise numbers or lists are available for them.
 However, several thousand Baltic Germans remained in the Baltics after 1944, but they were subject to widespread discrimination (and possible deportation to Siberia until 1953) by the Soviet authorities ruling Estonia and Latvia.
 As a result of this, many hid or lied about their Baltic German origins.
-Most of those who stayed past 1944 were children of mixed ethnic marriages or themselves married to ethnic Estonians, Latvians or Russians and their descendants no longer consider themselves German.
+Most of those who stayed after 1944 were children of mixed ethnic marriages or themselves married to ethnic Estonians, Latvians or Russians and their descendants no longer consider themselves German.